Mexico Field Trips, February and March 1980

 Afterwards

-have been naked like the 2 little girls!
+have been naked like the two little girls!

 Back

-incredibly strange jungle & very rutted poor dirt road.
+incredibly strange jungle and very rutted poor dirt road.
 Arrived

-about 4 AM & were greeted by the LACANDONES who woke us up at 7
+about 4 AM and were greeted by the Lacandones who woke us up at 7

-AM next day & I had a slight disagreement with the boy leader!
+AM next day and I had a slight disagreement with the boy leader. [if I remember right, he woke me up by pulling my toes!]

 WEDNESDAY,